Risk Factors

 You are at greater risk of developing prostate cancer if you are older or have a family history of the disease.

-1 in 5 Australian men are likely to be diagnosed with prostate cancer by age 85.
+1 in 5 Australian men are likely to be diagnosed with prostate cancer in their lifetime.

 Risks factors for prostate cancer